rei/rei-cedar-docs/docs/guides/hand-off/README.md

   </figcaption>
 </figure>

-For more information on getting set up with Figma, visit the [For Designers](../for-designers/) article for designers.
+For more information on getting set up with Figma, visit the [For Designers](../for-designers/) guide.

 ### Page Headers and Footers
 The global header and footer are available as shared components.
 Look for them under the assets tab in Figma.